zalando-stups/fullstop/README.md

 Each of this account has CloudTrail activated and is configured to write in a bucket that reside in the account where also fullstop is running.
-(Right now in AWS is not possible to read CloudTrail logs from different account)
+(Right now in AWS it's not possible to read CloudTrail logs from a different account)

 Fullstop will then process events collected from CloudTrail.

-For enrich CloudTrail log events with information that comes from other system than AWS, we should only configure fullstop to do so.
+To enrich CloudTrail log events with information that comes from other systems than AWS, we should only configure fullstop to do so.

-Could be complicated if we need information from the AWS api, because events are coming from different accounts.
+Could be complicated if we need information from the AWS API, because events are coming from different accounts.
-To solve that problem we are using cross account role in order to call the AWS api of this accounts.
+To solve that problem we are using cross account role in order to call the AWS API of this accounts.
 The account that is running fullstop should therfore be trusted by all other accounts in order to perform this operations.

 ###Configuration

-You will need to provive AWS credentials.
+You will need to provide AWS credentials.
 We use for that the nice [aws-minion](https://github.com/zalando/aws-minion) tool.

 This enviroment variable should be set: